Hampton, Georgia

 Hampton is a city in southwestern Henry County, Georgia, United States.
-As of the 2010 census, the city had a population of 6,987, up from 3,857 at the 2000 census.
-By 2018 the estimated population was 7,922.
-"Hampton" mailing addresses outside the city limits reach into rural parts of eastern Clayton County and northern Spalding County.
+The population as of the 2020 census was 8,368.
 It is a southeastern suburb in the Atlanta metropolitan area.

 History

 The city was once known as "Bear Creek" or "Bear Creek Station", named after a creek that runs through the area.
 The town was moved, established and renamed in 1873 when the Central Railroad of Georgia was built approx. one mile to the east.
 It was named after Brig.
 General Wade Hampton, an American soldier in the Revolutionary War and War of 1812.
+Hampton's historical origins date back to the early 1820s, when the first white settlers arrived in the Bear Creek area.